Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Australian bushfire data

-Finally, consider the consistency matrix associated to the alignment matrix, $\text{Con}^\Omega$.
-Hierarchical clustering indicates that there are three clusters of locations.
-The first consists solely of Narrabri, the second cluster consists of Bargo and Katoomba, and the final cluster consists of the remaining measurement stations.
-These can be sub-categorised into those located closer to Sydney and those located farther from Sydney.
+Finally, we consider the consistency matrix associated to the alignment matrix, $\text{Con}^\Omega$.
+Hierarchical clustering (Figure \ref{fig:ConsistencyCorrelation}) indicates that there are three clusters of locations.
+The first is an outlier element, Narrabri, the second cluster consists of Bargo and Katoomba, and the final majority cluster consists of the remaining measurement stations.
+These can be subcategorized into those located closer to Sydney and those located farther from Sydney.
 Spectral clustering indicates that the two most anomalous locations are Katoomba and Bargo.
-The absence of Narrabri as an anomaly should be noted.
 Given the reasonable difference in inference generated from each consistency matrix, one can appreciate the importance of using the most appropriate distance measure.
 The matrix norm is $\approx 0.10$, once again indicating broad similarity.

-Returning to previous matrices, we notice that Narrabri is a truly interesting case.
-It was never identified as a significant anomaly with respect to geography or AQI, considering distances or alignment.
-And yet, it is anomalous in the consistency between geographical and AQI distance.
-It is one of very few locations where these two measures are not closely aligned relative to other sites.

-The holistic analysis of various distance and consistency matrices yields several insights.
-First, there is broad consistency between AQI and geographical affinity matrices, which measure the relationship between sites with respect to these two aspects.
-Second, there is clearly sensitivity in the anomalies detected based on the distance measures that are used.
-Third, our experiments indicate that when analysing different distance and consistency matrices with various clustering methods, spectral clustering appears to provide more consistent results than hierarchical clustering - regardless of the matrix analysed.
+Again, the fact that $\text{Con}^\Omega$ identifies Narrabri as an outlier while $\text{Con}^{us}$ does not demonstrates the utility of our range of measurements, despite the fact that these two distance methods are quite related by Remark \ref{remark:relationship}.